shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. {{{

-In 3-dimensional Euclidean space, the Hodge dual of a k-vector :math:`β` is uniquely defined by the property that for any other k-vector :math:`α`, the following property holds:
+In 3-dimensional Euclidean space, the Hodge dual of a k--vector :math:`β` is uniquely defined by the property that for any other k--vector :math:`α`, the following property holds:

 .. math::

    α ∧ ⋆ β = \braket{α | β} \; ∂_x ∧ ∂_y ∧ ∂_z

-In essence, this asks: Given a k-vector, which m-vector fills the remaining space?
+In essence, this asks: Given a k--vector, which m-vector fills the remaining space?
 Where the inner product :math:`\braket{α | β}` ensures that :math:`⋆ β` is unique.
 This question can be viewed as a *natural definition*  and be used for practical calculations.
 For 4-dimensional Minkowski space, the definition